MOSES * EGYPT * SPAETH

 The answer to this question is positively astonishing, and one is amazed that even Higgins managed to miss it, as did Freud, who also managed to miss the affiliation of the family of Joseph with a certain religious organization in Egypt.
 I have created a small family tree to display the relationships among the main Hebrew and related characters in this analysis.
 As you can see immediately, the father of Moses is Amram.

 In all fairness, I see that a certain Ove von Spaeth, author of a Swedish work translated as Assassinating Moses, has made the following identification already, but it is rather obvious once one realizes the avataric nature of the original Moses.
-For Amram would appear to be an abbreviation of Amon-Re in the manner one finds, peculiarly enough, the names of the cities of Eastern Europe shortened in the language of Eastern Yiddish.
+For Amram would appear to be an abbreviation of Amun-Re in the manner one finds, peculiarly enough, the names of the cities of Eastern Europe shortened in the language of Eastern Yiddish.

 And "Sir Flinders Petrie," as quoted by Robert Graves in The White Goddess, "holds that Moses is an Egyptian word meaning 'unfathered son of a princess.'"
 This story becomes more familiar by the moment.